Accidentally Witnessed The History

-Yet another hot Sunday in Bhopal, Raghu and I were fearsly trying to get some work done at the office.
+Yet another hot Sunday in Bhopal, Raghu and I were trying to get some work done at the office.
 With my typically casual interest in any cricket match, I just peeped into the scorecard.
-Half-way at the match, the result was quite obvious.
-3rd Final of the Australia – South Africa ODI Series, I knew Australia already had it their way.
+Halfway through the match, the result was quite obvious.
+In 3rd Final of the Australia – South Africa ODI Series, I knew Australia already had it their way.
 What I didn’t know was that the train of surprises hadn’t even started off.

 Those not into cricket, read: You just missed an adrenalin hit!
-Last 24 hours in the cricketing world have seen some real turmoil.
+The last 24 hours in the cricketing world have seen some real turmoil.

 At lunch, the records as they occurred and the scorecard looked something like this:

 - 434: Australia, the first team ever to score more than 400 in an ODI (one day international)

 - 256: Maximum runs scored in boundaries by a team in an inning

 - 150: Ricky Ponting scored the fastest 150, just in 99 balls

 Just when we were hoping to wrap the work up and head home, Kunaal and Amit noisily broke in.
 Kunaal with his pseudo expertise in Cricket insisted we went and watched this (one-sided) match.
 Amit ‘Bhopali’ Vyas (apparently working in Pune) was craving to just go and sit at our ultimate evening destination – the Coffee Shop at Jehan Numa Palace.

 And so we reached to be a part of the golden day of the ODI Cricket history - which only blessed ones must have gotten to witness.
 And millions of religious worshipers of cricket are unlikely to forget - for this life, at least.